13 Transforming data

 #> [1] 5

-Note that this pipe is fairly close to the step-by-step instruction above, particularly when we re-format the pipe to span multiple lines:
+Note that the pipe notation corresponds closely to the step-by-step instructions above, particularly when we re-format the pipe to span multiple lines:

 sqrt()